br90218/VR-Graduation/README.md

 ## Guidelines
 - Branch out from master if you want to add / modify anything.
 - Highly recommend the use of prefabs.
-Avoids a lot of merging conflicts in later steps.
+- **Don't add things to MainScene.Unity**, please make all additions in the form of prefabs Avoids a lot of merging conflicts in later steps.
 - Please use pull request first before you merge into master.
 Keep the master clean!